-In the case where cataracts have already set in, or progressed to a point where they hinder various aspects of your life, you should consider having the cataracts removed.
+In the cases where cataracts have already set in or progressed to a point where they hinder various aspects of your life, you should consider having the cataracts removed.

-Cataracts can only be removed via cataract surgery, a process in which your eye’s natural cloudy lens are replaced with an artificial lens.
-Find a surgeon that will discuss and advise you of the options for corrective lenses that are available and the right option for you.
+Cataracts can only be removed via cataract surgery, a process in which your eye’s natural cloudy lens is replaced with an artificial lens.
+Find a surgeon that will discuss and advise you of the options for corrective lenses that are right for you.

-This process is the most effective way in treating cataracts that have already set in, but may not be suitable for all individuals.
+This process is the most effective way to treat cataracts that have already set in, but it may not be suitable for all individuals.
 Contact our laser eye clinic to find out if cataract surgery is right for you!

 5. Live A Healthy Lifestyle